kimrenie/kimrenie.github.io/_posts/2021-11-05-php-basics-blog7.md

  <h1>HTML Code in a header1 tag</h1>

  <?php
  // Heyo!
-Your desired PHP code and its functionscan go here!
+Your desired PHP code and its functions can go here!
  ?>

  <b>HTML in a body tag</b>